Turki Al-Mutairi

-Turki Al-Mutairi (تركي المطيري; born 31 May 2001), is a Saudi Arabian professional footballer who plays as a winger for Al-Taawoun on loan from Al-Hilal.
+Turki Fahad Marjan Al-Mutairi (تركي المطيري; born 31 May 2001), is a professional footballer who plays as a winger for Kuwaiti club Al-Tadamon.

 Career

 Al-Mutairi started his career at the youth teams of Al-Hilal.
 He made his first-team debut on 20 September 2020 in the AFC Champions League match against Shahr Khodro.
 On 4 January 2022, Al-Mutairi joined First Division side Al-Kholood on loan.
 On 20 July 2022, Al-Mutairi joined Pro League side Al-Batin on loan.
 After Al-Batin failed to register him in the squad, Al-Hilal decided to end his loan.
 On 27 August 2022, Al-Mutairi joined Al-Taawoun on loan.
+On 29 July 2023, Al-Mutairi joined Al-Hazem on a free transfer.
+On 31 January 2024, Al-Mutairi joined First Division side Al-Orobah on a six-month loan.
+On 22 May 2025, Al-Mutairi joined Kuwaiti club Al-Tadamon.